What is the application deadline for this program?

 Classes are scheduled on Saturdays in midtown Manhattan at the SUNY Global Center between 8:00 a.m. and 5:00 p.m.
-Please note that a 3-day weekend orientation is held on the Binghamton University Campus.
+Please note that a 3-day weekend orientation is held in the Binghamton University Campus.
 (All other portions of the program occur in Manhattan.)

 Participants, on the average, spend approximately 10-20 hours per week outside of the classroom.
 This time may be spent reading, studying, writing, participating in team meetings, and presentation preparation or related activities.

 Students will need to bring a laptop equipped with word processing, spreadsheet and Internet capabilities.
 A calculator is recommended, but not required.

-The student demographics vary significantly -- from fresh BS/BA/MS/MA/MBA graduates to senior professionals who are looking for a change or advancement in their career.
+The student demographics vary significantly -- from fresh BS/BA/MS/MA/MBA graduates to senior professionals who are looking for a change or advancement in their careers.
 Educational backgrounds also vary and include engineering and non-engineering disciplines.
 A prior background in healthcare is not required.
 While there is not a "typical background" common to our students, all successful applicants are passionately focused on improving healthcare.